timharek/timharek.no/content/about.md

 respects people, in terms of privacy, security and user experience.

-I have a bachelor's degree in Informatics specializing in Computer Security from the [University of Bergen][uib].
+I have a bachelor's degree in Informatics specializing in Computer Security from the University of Bergen.
 Presently I'm working as a technologist at Netlife Design, and I'm also an IT manager for an offshore-service company, Vest Kontakt.